 I learned to love going to church on Sundays and there where I first saw and hear the piano played by the musician.
 I was so impressed and it laid a challenge to me personally.

 The time came when I have to decide what course, what vocation will I be taking in my college education.
 Definitely, I was not thinking of taking Sacred Music, it was far from my choices.
 There was a college that offered AB-CE, meaning Bachelor of Arts with Christian Education.
-Tuition fee is minimal and so I went and enrolled that three-year course program.
+The tuition fee is minimal and so I went and enrolled that three-year course program.

 One of our teachers was a pianist and was offering a free two hours tutorial every week.
 I enrolled with my hope that I will soon become a pianist one day.
 To my disappointment, I was not able to finish the training, until this time, I cannot remember the reason why I was not able to complete the training.
 I graduated in that institution with my frustration in the piano lesson.